jhudsl/tidyversecourse/docs/01-intro.md

 Creating [RStudio projects](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects) can be very helpful for organizing your code and any other files that you may want to use in one location together.

-New projects can be created by clicking on the RStudio Projects button in Rstudio:
+New projects can be created by clicking on the RStudio Projects button in RStudio:

 <img src="/Users/carriewright/Documents/GitHub/tidyversecourse/book_figures/rproj-fig.png" width="60%" />